 Eye Banking 101: How We Obtain your Donor Cornea

-The Kansas City branch of the Eye Bank is the headquarters and functions as the DSAEK tissue processing center for the entire Midwest.
+The Kansas City branch Saving Sight is the headquarters and functions as the DSAEK tissue processing center for the entire Midwest.
 Dr. Cavanaugh was asked to oversee the training and certification of the technicians and the new state of the art tissue preparation facility.
-In this facility, the donor cornea is precisely split with an instrument called a microkeratome so that only the posterior (back) layers can be transplanted.
+In this facility, the donor cornea is precisely split so that only the posterior (back) layers can be transplanted.

-Your donor cornea is received through the Eye Bank from a person who has recently passed away.
-This person's family has decided to allow their loved one to continue living by donating usable tissue.
+Your donor cornea is received through the Saving Sight from a person who has recently passed away.
+This person’s family has decided to allow their loved one to continue living by donating usable tissue.
 You may receive a cornea from a local donor or an out-of-state donor.
 All tissue is tested for the HIV/AIDS virus, and Hepatitis B and C. Strict screening criteria must be met before tissue qualifies for transplantation.
 When the eye bank receives the corneas, they call the doctors who have patients scheduled for surgery within the next few days and notify them of tissue availability.
 If Dr. Cavanaugh is unable to acquire suitable tissue for you, one of his staff will call you and reschedule your surgery for later.
-If you do not hear from our office, your surgery will proceed as planned.
+This occurrence is very uncommon.